Tove Jansson: Personal life

-Jansson had several male lovers, including the political philosopher Atos Wirtanen, and briefly became engaged to him.
+Jansson had several male lovers, including the artists Sam Vanni and Tapio "Tapsa" Tapiovaara, and the political philosopher Atos Wirtanen; she briefly became engaged to Wirtanen.
 He was the inspiration for the Moomin character Snufkin.
-However, she eventually "went over to the spook side" as she is said to have put it —a coded expression for homosexuality—and developed a secret love affair with the married theater director Vivica Bandler.
+However, she eventually "went over to the spook side", as she is said to have put it —a coded expression for homosexuality—and developed a secret love affair with the married theater director Vivica Bandler.

-In 1956 Jansson met her lifelong partner, Tuulikki Pietilä, known as "Tooti".
+In 1956, Jansson met her lifelong partner, Tuulikki Pietilä, known as "Tooti".
 In Helsinki they lived apart but nearby, so they could meet unnoticed, but this did not resolve the problem that Jansson's mother often came to stay.
 (Note: Same-sex marriage in Finland was legalized in 2017.)
 They found a partial solution by building a house on a small island in the Gulf of Finland, and staying there for the summer.
 Jansson's and Pietilä's travels and summers spent together on the Klovharu island in Pellinki have been captured on several hours of film, shot by Pietilä.
-Several documentaries have been made of this footage, the latest being Haru, yksinäinen saari (Haru, the lonely island) (1998) and Tove ja Tooti Euroopassa (Tove and Tooti in Europe) (2004).
+Several documentaries have been made of this footage, including Haru, yksinäinen saari (Haru, the lonely island) (1998) and Tove ja Tooti Euroopassa (Tove and Tooti in Europe) (2004).
 The character Too-ticky, described by Sue Prideaux as "a wild-haired artistic troll in a Breton sweater and a beret", was inspired by Pietilä.

 Jansson died on 27 June 2001 at the age of 86.
 She is buried at the Hietaniemi Cemetery in Helsinki.